 901 Explorer Boulevard P.O.
-Box 140000 Huntsville, AL 35814-4000 Phone: (256) 963-8000 © 1998 ADTRAN, Inc. All rights reserved.
+Box 140000 Huntsville, AL 35814-4000 Phone: (256) 963-8000 © 1999 ADTRAN, Inc. All rights reserved.
 Printed in USA.

 FCC regulations require that the following information be provided in this manual:

-- 1. If this equipment causes harm to the telephone network, the telephone company may temporarily discontinue service.
+- 1. This equipment complies with Part 68 of the FCC rules.
+On the bottom of the equipment housing is a label that shows the FCC registration number and Ringer Equivalence Number (REN) for this equipment.
+If requested, provide this information to the telephone company. - 2.
+If this equipment causes harm to the telephone network, the telephone company may temporarily discontinue service.
 If possible, advance notification is given; otherwise, notification is given as soon as possible.
-The telephone company will advise the customer of the right to file a complaint with the FCC. - 2.
-The telephone company may make changes in its facilities, equipment, operations, or procedures that could affect the proper operation of this equipment; advance notification and the opportunity to maintain uninterrupted service are given. - 3.
-If experiencing difficulty with this equipment, please contact ADTRAN (see inside back cover) for repair and warranty information.
-The telephone company may require this equipment to be disconnected from the network until the problem is corrected, or it is certain the equipment is not malfunctioning. - 4.
-This unit contains no user serviceable parts.
+The telephone company will advise the customer of the right to file a complaint with the FCC. - 3.
+The telephone company may make changes in its facilities, equipment, operations, or procedures that could affect the proper operation of this equipment; advance notification and the opportunity to maintain uninterrupted service is given. - 4.
+If experiencing difficulty with this equipment, please contact ADTRAN for repair and warranty information.
+The telephone company may require this equipment to be disconnected from the network until the problem is corrected or it is certain the equipment is not malfunctioning. - 5.
+This unit contains no user serviceable parts. - 6.
+An FCC compliant telephone cord with a modular plug is provided with this equipment.
+In addition, an FCC compliant cable appropriate for the dial backup option ordered is provided with this equipment.
+This equipment is designed to be connected to the telephone network or premises wiring using an FCC compatible modular jack, which is Part 68 compliant. - 7.
+The following information may be required when applying to the local telephone company for leased line facilities.